 Then there is Tata Harper.
 I had the pleasure and privilege of meeting her this Summer in Naturelle’s event and her product made such a lasting impression me: luxury and efficacy meet eco beauty.
-Her Regenerating Cleanser* quickly became favorite to me, you’ll notice its refreshing effect right away.
+Her Regenerating Cleanser* (also available on Cult Beauty*) quickly became favorite to me, you’ll notice its refreshing effect right away.
 The bottle in my hand looks almost full, but I’ve gone through a couple of minis.

 I also tried a bunch of good hydrating serums and ampoules this year, but the one that was above others is Esse’s R6 Serum*.
 Not only Esse products are packed with probiotics, but also this serum plumps and hydrates in instant - contesting my old fav Kypris Antioxidant Dew (review).

 Another hydrating product I’ve been reaching are the Kicks sheet masks*.
 Although I’ve seen Korean sheet masks with better ingredients list and cheaper price tag, Kicks’ bio-cellulose sheet masks are pretty easy for us Nordic/Scandi people to access.
 I’ve never really liked jelly or gel masks before, but the Kicks ones stick to the skin without slipping and sliding.
 They’re thin, thin, comfortable, cooling and packed with moisture.
 They also come with a generous amount of serum and I use the excess for my arms and décolleté.